baraveze/D365/Doc/DatamigrationTool-CLI.md

    ```bash
    pac tool cmt
    ```
+   This command will open Configuration Migration Tool from UI.

 2. **Select create schema**

    ![Select Create Schema](https://github.com/baraveze/D365/blob/main/Doc/DataMigrationTool/1-CreateSchema.png)

 3. **Connect to your source environment**

    You will be asked to connect to your source environment to create schema file.

 3. **Add the entity you want to migrate**